vladmandic/face-api/README.md

 ### Why?

-Because I needed FaceAPI that does not cause version conflict with newer TFJS 2.0 that I use accross my projects
+Because I needed Face-API that does not cause version conflict with newer TFJS 2.0 that I use accross my projects
-And since original FaceAPI was open-source, I've released this version as well
+And since original Face-API was open-source, I've released this version as well

-Unfortunately, changes ended up being too large for a simple pull request on original FaceaPI and it ended up being a full-fledged version on its own
+Unfortunately, changes ended up being too large for a simple pull request on original Face-API and it ended up being a full-fledged version on its own

 ### Differences